Personal profile

 Research Interests

-Coming from a marketing and operations background, my research interests surround competitiveness, sustainability and innovation in a supply chain context.
-I am the recipient of two EPSRC Interact grants, focused on topics of innovation and digitalisation, and I am currently working on projects related to circularity and localisation.
+Coming from a Marketing and Operations background, my research interests surround circularity, resilience, digitalisation and innovation in a supply chain context.
+I am particularly interested the competitive value of such operational activities and the capacity of this to drive realisation of sustainable development.
+I am the recipient of two ESRC InterAct grants, focused on topics of innovation and digitalisation, and I am currently working on projects related to circularity, localisation and open innovation in digital manufacturing.

-I actively engage with industry throughout my research, with a particular emphasis on the food chain.
-I have also worked with policy makers, contributing to efforts to drive initiatives for circular strategies in Scottish & EU operations.
+I actively engage with industry throughout my research, with a particular emphasis on manufacturing and the food chain.
+I have worked with policy makers, contributing to efforts to develop initiatives for circular strategies in Scottish & EU Policy.
 Much of my research aligns with Sustainable Development Goals.

 Teaching Interests

-I am Deputy Director of Post-Gradute Teaching for the Deparment of Marketing and class co-ordinator of several classes: Academic Skills (BF111); Supply Chain Digitalisation (MK817); Consumer Behaviour (MK820); Strategic Marketing Management (MK970).
-I am the Marketing Lead for the Business School's Breaking Barriers class, which collaborates with Scottish Power & STV to deliver teaching and work experience to young adults with Autism Spectrum Disorder.
-I supervise Marketing Works projects and dissertations at undergraduate and postgraduate levels.
+I am Director of Post-Gradute Teaching for the Deparment of Marketing and heaviliy involved in teaching throughout the Department and wider Business School.
+I am the Marketing Lead for the Business School's Breaking Barriers class, which collaborates with Enable to deliver teaching and work experience to young adults with Autism Spectrum Disorder.
+I supervise dissertations at postgraduate and undergraduate levels.

 Education/Academic qualification